-Kuretake was founded in Nara in 1902, starting with the traditional Japanese craft of inkstick making.
+Founded in Nara in 1902, Kuretake began with the traditional Japanese craft of ink stick making.

 Kuretake Japanese Brushes

-These are high-quality brushes made in Japan.
-We use carefully selected hairs to create brushes that possess all the necessary elements such as tip shape, cohesion, and elasticity.
+These are high-quality brushes made exclusively in Japan.
+We use carefully selected hair materials, creating brushes that possess all the necessary elements such as tip shape, cohesion, and elasticity.

-Each brush is adjusted to provide the ideal writing feel for different calligraphy styles.
+Each brush is adjusted to provide an optimal writing experience for its specific calligraphy style.

 🖌Japanese Calligraphy Brush Guide

-This is based on the differences in how characters are simplified (Kaisho = standing, Gyosho = walking, Sosho = running).
+This is based on the differences in how characters are written (Kaisho = standing, Gyosho = walking, Sosho = running).

-Here, we clearly introduce the characteristics of brushes best suited for each purpose.
+We will clearly introduce the features of brushes best suited for each purpose.

-A brush made with stiff hair (hard hair: goat, horse).
+A brush made with stiff hairs (firm hair: sheep, horse).

-Each stroke is precisely written, creating a clear script.
+This is a clear script where each stroke is written precisely.
 The brush is moved relatively slowly.

-A brush made with a blend of stiff hair (horse) and soft hair (goat).
+A brush made with stiff hair (horse) + soft hair (sheep).

-The brushstrokes are slightly more connected than in Kaisho, conveying a flowing softness.
+The brushstrokes are slightly more connected than Kaisho, giving a flowing, soft impression.

-A brush made with soft hair (goat, horse).
+A brush made with soft hair (sheep, horse).

-It holds a good amount of ink and is suitable for renmen (continuous writing).
+It holds a good amount of ink and is suitable for continuous writing (renmen).

 A brush made with soft hair (weasel).

-The lines are thin, suitable for flowing renmen, and convey sharpness within softness.
+The lines are fine, suitable for flowing renmen, and convey a sharpness within their softness.

 For traditional Japanese kana characters such as waka, Man'yoshu, and copying old manuscripts.